Pork Chops with Sweet and Spicy Peppers, Sage and Honey

 Instructions

-• Season the chops with salt and pepper all over and set aside.
-In a large (12-inch) skillet, heat the olive oil over high heat.
-Once hot, sear the chops in two batches until golden brown, about 2 to 3 minutes per side (you will finish cooking them through later) then turn the heat down to medium and transfer chops to a plate.
+• Season the chops all over with salt and pepper.
+In a large skillet, heat the olive oil over high heat.
+Once hot, sear the chops in two batches until golden brown, about 2 to 3 minutes per side (you will finish cooking them later).
+Transfer the chops to a plate.

 Share on Pinterest!Pin at @Butcher_Box!